Ideo-lt/WarriorsJourney-Android/README.md

 A endles running game with pseudo-random obsticles writen in pure java using Killobolt framework.

-Programers : Ideo and Honor
+Programers : Vytautas Božnis and Karolis Simaitis (https://github.com/karka1234/)

 Art: Jetrel at opengameart.org